 The Committee considers and reports on matters referred by the House, which relate to privilege.

-The Committee also has functions under Part 7A of the Independent Commission Against Corruption Act 1988 relating to Parliamentary ethical standards, including reviewing the members' code of conduct.
+The Committee has functions under Part 7A of the Independent Commission Against Corruption Act 1988 relating to Parliamentary ethical standards, including reviewing the Code of Conduct for Members.

 Notwithstanding anything to the contrary in the standing orders:

-(4) Any three members of the committee shall constitute a quorum.
+(5) Any three Members of the Committee shall constitute a quorum.

-(5) The committee have leave to make visits of inspection within the State of New South Wales and other States and Territories of Australia.
+(6) The Committee have leave to make visits of inspection within the State of New South Wales and other States and Territories of Australia.

-(6) The committee have power to confer with any similar committee appointed by the Legislative Council.
+(7) The Committee have power to confer with any similar Committee appointed by the Legislative Council.